TwistTwice/CeZhang.github.io/_pages/about.md

 Education
 ======
-* MPhil in Hong Kong University of Science and Technology, 2022 (expected)
+* MPhil in Hong Kong University of Science and Technology, 2022-
-* M.S. in Tianjin University, 2019
+* M.S. in Tianjin University, 2019-2022
-* B.S. in Tianjin University, 2015
+* B.S. in Tianjin University, 2015-2019

 Research Interests
 ======